UKCloud/documentation/articles/cdsz/cdsz-how-access-services-walled-garden.md

 ---
-title: How to access UKCloud services from Walled Garden and Secure Remote Access | UKCloud Ltd
+title: How to access UKCloud services from Walled Garden and Secure Remote Access
 description: Shows how to access UKCloud services (such as WSUS, KMS or Red Hat Update Service) from Secure Remote Access or a Cross Domain Security Zone Walled Garden solution
 services: cdsz
 author: Sue Highmoor